Vardot/varbase_heroslider/README.md

 ### Features
-* A full-width responsive Varbase Heroslider.
+* A full-width responsive Hero Slider.
 * Easy to customize slides to act as a promotional feature typically displayed in the site's homepage.
 * Queued Herosliders.